hyperledger-archives/sawtooth-core/docs/source/core_developers_guide/sawtooth_docker.rst

 applications.
 It ensures repeatability and consistency across deployments and platforms.

-The included Dockerfiles are intended to make working with the Sawtooth Lake platform easy, whether you're a core developer or someone who's just interested in trying it out.
+The included Dockerfiles are intended to make working with the Sawtooth platform easy, whether you're a core developer or someone who's just interested in trying it out.